 Dubrovnik is a living fairy tale that shouldn't be missed.
-It feels like a small town today, but 500 years ago, Dubrovnik was a major maritime power, with the third-biggest navy in the Mediterranean.
+It feels like a small town today, but 500 years ago, Dubrovnik was a major maritime power with the third-biggest navy in the Mediterranean.
 Still jutting confidently into the sea and ringed by thick medieval walls, Dubrovnik deserves its nickname: the Pearl of the Adriatic.
-Within the ramparts, the traffic-free Old Town is a fun jumble of quiet, cobbled back lanes; low-impact museums; narrow, steep alleys; and kid-friendly squares.
+Within the ramparts, the traffic-free Old Town is a fun jumble of steep alleys, low-impact museums, al fresco cafés, and kid-friendly squares.
 After all these centuries, the buildings still hint at old-time wealth, and the central promenade remains the place to see and be seen.
-If I had to pick just one place to visit in Croatia, this would be it.

 At a Glance

-▲▲▲ Stradun Stroll Charming walk through Dubrovnik's vibrant Old Town, ideal for coffee, ice cream, and people-watching.
+▲▲▲ Dubrovnik Walk Charming walk (outlined in my guidebooks) through Dubrovnik's vibrant Old Town, ideal for coffee, ice cream, and people-watching.

-▲▲▲ Town Walls Scenic mile-long walk along top of 15th-century fortifications encircling the city.
+▲▲▲ City Walls Scenic mile-long walk along top of 15th-century fortifications encircling the city.

-▲▲▲ Mount Srđ Napoleonic fortress above Dubrovnik with spectacular views and a modest museum to the recent war.
+▲▲▲ Mount Srđ Napoleonic fortress above town with spectacular views and a modest museum about the 1991–1992 Siege of Dubrovnik.

 ▲ Franciscan Monastery Museum Tranquil cloister, medieval pharmacy-turned-museum, and a century-old pharmacy still serving residents today.